Charles H. Baxter

 Charles Henry Baxter (November 15, 1841 – December 23, 1923) was an American businessman, banker, and progressive Republican politician.
-He served eight years in the Wisconsin State Senate, representing Grant County and neighboring municipalities, and was mayor of Lancaster, Wisconsin.
+He served eight years in the Wisconsin State Senate, representing Grant County and neighboring municipalities, and was the 7th mayor of Lancaster, Wisconsin.
 He also served as a Union Army officer in the American Civil War.

 Biography

 Born in Stillwater, New York, Baxter moved to Grant County, Wisconsin, with his parents in 1857, where his father became a prominent physician.
 He was educated in public schools in New York and Wisconsin, and, in 1861, went to work as a clerk in the store of George Howe, in Lancaster, Wisconsin.
 Within a year, however, he decided to volunteer for service in the American Civil War.